fnproject/fn/poolmanager/README.md

 	template.IPAddresses = append(template.IPAddresses, net.ParseIP("127.0.0.1"))
 ```

-somewhere around line 124, and run it with
+somewhere around line 124,
+add the "net" package to the list of import packages and run it with

 ```bash
 go run generate_client_cert.go --email-address a@a.com